GPT-Laboratory/CodePori/README.md

 # Project Title

-**CodePori: Large Scale Model for Autonomous Software Development by Using Multi-Agents**
+**CodePori: Large Scale System for Autonomous Software Development by Using Multi-Agents**

 ## Description

-CodePori is a novel model designed to automate code generation for extensive and complex software projects given a high-level description.
+CodePori is a novel system designed to automate code generation for extensive and complex software projects given a high-level description.
 We employ LLM-based multi-AI agents to handle creative and challenging tasks in autonomous software development.
 Each agent engages with a specific task, including system design, code development, code review, code verification, and test engineering.
 CodePori is capable of generating running code for large-scale projects, completing the entire software development process in minutes rather than hours, and at a cost of a few dollars.
 It identifies and mitigates potential security vulnerabilities and corrects errors while maintaining a solid code performance level.
-We conducted an evaluation of CodePori against existing solutions using HumanEval and the Massively Multitask Benchmark for Python (MBPP) benchmark.
-The results indicate that CodePori improves upon the benchmarks in terms of code accuracy, efficiency, and overall performance.

 ## Getting Started